Rates as high as

 Traditional vs. Roth

 There are advantages to both traditional and Roth IRAs.
-One of the biggest differences is the time at which you see the most advantage.
-A traditional IRA provides potential tax relief today, while a Roth IRA has the potential for the most tax benefit at time of retirement.
+Two of the biggest differences are the timing and tax implementations of the accounts.
+A traditional IRA provides potential tax relief today, while a Roth IRA has the potential for the most tax benefit at the time of your retirement.

 - No income limits to open